asterix314/misc/ipm11e/ch04.typ

 Reading off the last line, the probability that it will rain tomorrow is $0.1 + 0.16 = 0.26$.

 === 4.8
 An urn initially contains 2 balls, one of which is red and the other blue.
 At each stage a ball is randomly selected.
 If the selected ball is red, then it is replaced with a red ball with probability 0.7 or with a blue ball with probability 0.3; if the selected ball is blue, then it is equally likely to be replaced by either a red or blue ball.

-+ Let $X_n$ equal $1$ if the $n$th ball selected is red, and let it equal $0$ otherwise.
++ Let $X_n$ equal $1$ if the #th[n] ball selected is red, and let it equal $0$ otherwise.
 Is ${X_n,n >= 1}$ a Markov chain?
 If so, give its transition probability matrix.

-+ Let $Y_n$ denote the number of red balls in the urn immediately before the $n$th ball is selected.
++ Let $Y_n$ denote the number of red balls in the urn immediately before the #th[n] ball is selected.
 Is ${Y_n,n >= 1}$ a Markov chain?
 If so, give its transition probability matrix.

 +  Find the probability that the second ball selected is red.

 +  Find the probability that the fourth ball selected is red.

 ====
 + ${X_n}$ is not a Markov chain.
-Because the color of the $n$th ball selected does not determine the probability of color of the $(n+1)$th.
+Because the color of the #th[n] ball selected does not determine the probability of color of the #th[(n+1)].

 + ${Y_n}$ is a Markov chain with transition probabilities $bold(P)$:
   #figure(